-We are requesting \$13,620,000 in fiscal year 2021 to continue our oversight of agency programs.
-This represents the amount needed to fund our requested staff level of 57 FTEs; to adequately fund required contracts, indirect costs, and other miscellaneous expenses; and to provide the necessary resources for the OIG to continue its efforts to perform fraud investigations, detect operational weaknesses, and identify internal control deficiencies in RRB benefit programs.
+We are requesting \$11,728,000 in fiscal year 2022 to continue our oversight of agency programs.
+This represents the amount needed to fund our requested staff level of 54 FTEs; to adequately fund required contracts, indirect costs, and other miscellaneous expenses; and to provide the necessary resources for the OIG to continue its efforts to perform fraud investigations, detect operational weaknesses, and identify internal control deficiencies in RRB benefit programs.

-In compliance with OMB guidance provided on June 21, 2019, our budget submission also includes a fiscal year 2021 budget level of \$10,450,000 (the fiscal year 2021 level for the RRB OIG in the fiscal year 2020 Budget with a 5% reduction per OMB guidance).
+In compliance with OMB guidance provided in June, 2020, our budget submission also includes a fiscal year 2022 budget level of \$10,924,000 (equal to a five percent reduction below the \$11,499,000 provided the RRB OIG in the President's fiscal year 2021 budget).

-Our current fiscal year 2019 appropriation of \$11,000,000 has made it possible for the RRB OIG to evaluate and upgrade its information technology environment and obtain assistance in improving its information technology infrastructure.
-Continuing funding at a level of \$11,000,000, or higher, will make it possible for us to advance our primary goal, which is to hire additional staff.
+Our current fiscal year 2020 appropriation of \$11,000,000 has made it possible for the RRB OIG to evaluate and upgrade its information technology (IT) environment and obtain assistance in improving its information technology infrastructure.
+Continuing funding at a level of \$11,000,000, or higher, will make it possible for us to advance our primary goal, which is to replace staff lost through attrition.
 We have begun to hire additional auditors and investigators, and we hope to be able to continue with our hiring plans.
-If we were to receive our request level of \$13,620,000 in fiscal year 2021, we would be able to fund a staffing level of 57 FTEs, which would optimally fulfill our audit and investigative responsibilities.
+If we were to receive our requested level of \$11,728,000 in fiscal year 2022, we would be able to fund a staffing level of 54 FTEs, which would optimally fulfill our audit and investigative responsibilities.

-We anticipate that providing funding for the RRB OIG at the OMB guidance level of \$10,450,000 in fiscal year 2021 would significantly and negatively impact our ability to retain current staff and meet statutory obligations; significant staff reductions are likely at that level.
+We anticipate that providing funding for the RRB OIG at the OMB guidance level of \$10,924,000 in fiscal year 2022 would stall growth in acquiring new staff, meeting statutory obligations and preparing for new IT challenges.

-Without adequate funding, our ability to perform in all areas of the inspector General's statutory mission and to provide independent oversight of agency operations would be limited.
-If we are unable to maintain or increase our funding level, mandated annual audit requirements would dominate our efforts, and our ability to perform additional audits and investigate allegations of fraud, waste, and abuse would be curtailed.
+With less funding, our ability to perform in all areas of the Inspector General's statutory mission and to provide independent oversight of agency operations would be affected.
+That is, if we are unable to maintain or increase our funding, mandated annual audit requirements would dominate our efforts, and our ability to perform additional audits and investigate allegations of fraud, waste, and abuse would be hampered.

-Adequate resources are vital to maintain our ability to effectively pursue investigations.
-Insufficient resources would adversely impact our ability to pursue investigations of fraud schemes targeting RRB programs or beneficiaries, thereby creating an incentive for those who would otherwise be deterred by more effective investigative and prosecutorial actions.
+Adequate resources are vital to maintain our ability to pursue investigations effectively.
+Fewer resources would impact our ability to pursue investigations of fraud schemes targeting RRB programs or beneficiaries, thereby creating a potential incentive for those who would otherwise be deterred by more effective investigative and prosecutorial actions.

-This budget submission includes the OIG's Performance Budget for fiscal year 2021, which provides actual performance data for fiscal years 2016 through 2018 and projected performance for fiscal years 2019 through 2021.
+This budget submission includes the OIG's Performance Budget for fiscal year 2022, which provides actual performance data for fiscal years 2017 through 2019 and projected performance for fiscal years 2020 through 2022.